 Service Academy Appointments

-In order to be admitted, students must receive a congressional nomination from either their U.S. Representative or Senator.
-Additionally, students are expected to meet the highly competitive educational and extracurricular standards that are set by the individual academies as well as the standards for physical aptitude and medical fitness.
+To be considered for admission, students must receive a congressional nomination from either their U.S. Representative or a U.S. Senator.
+Additionally, students are expected to meet the highly competitive educational, extracurricular, physical aptitude and medical standards that are set by the service academies.

 Academy Nomination Process